The History of Monarch Park

 Robert Kugler recalls that, following the close of the park, he, age 11 and his brother, age 16 would pack a lunch on Saturday and walk to the park from their home in Oil City, a distance of 4 miles.
 With continued wonder today, he relates that none of the buildings were locked.
 The boys were free to roam anywhere in the park with free access to the dance hall, the dining pavilion, and, best of all, the bowling alleys.
 There they would bowl, getting lots of exercise setting their own pins until they tired of the game.
 Then they would reset the pins one last time and carefully close the door before they started their walk home.
 He continues to visit the park regularly and, as recently as 1999 found a merry-go-round ring.

 Park Purchased by the Evangelical Church

 In September 1926 the Evangelical Church of Western Pennsylvania announced it would exercise a 60-day option to purchase the park for $50,000 and utilize it as a campground.
 But this never reached fruition.

-Park Purchased by the Izaak Walton League
+Park to be Purchased by the Izaak Walton League

 In May, 1939, the Oil City Chapter of the Izaak Walton League announced its purchase of the 60-acre park property “for use as a picnic ground and sports recreational center.”
 They outlined plans for the construction of a club house, the establishment of pistol, rifle, and skeet ranges, and the development of bait and fly casting facilities.
 Further expectations were for Boy and Girl Scouts and a playground for children including a wading pool.
 Depending on the interest generated, the League also hoped to develop winter sports, sled riding, skiing and skating.
 By far its most ambitious hope was “to re-establish the famous flower gardens which attracted thousands to the resort in bygone years.”